DRep-Collective/Landing/docs/proposals/DRep-Ecosystem-Mapping-30-Mar-2025.md

 - CIP-1007 Ratification

 #### Maintenance: How will this proposal be maintained and supported after initial development?*
-- It will be maintained using continual treasury withdrawls from our internal treasury.
+-It will be maintained using continual treasury withdrawls from our internal treasury.
+We would like to sustain this project using an MVP over the next three years.
+If we can not find product market fit, we will perish.
+Ideally, we would like to make enough money to sustain ourselves through the sale of data and information connected to our ecosystem mapping.
+We want membership to be as cheap as possible but if our members want to, we can explore creating annual union dues with the minting of a new and improved annual governance NFT.
 If more needs to be done to maintain the project, we will submit a treasury withdrawl.
-This project should be self sufficent once funded for at least one year.
+This project should be self-sustiaing once funded for at least three years.
+If the community finds it valuable, it may be worth funding this project after the three year mark at a loss to the treasury.

 #### Key Proposal Deliverable(s) and Definition of Done: What tangible milestones or outcomes are to be delivered and what will the community ultimately receive?**
 Keeping in mind sometimes proposals are multi-phased, what would be the target state of this tranche of the proposal or body of work.